Tonywuhk/realai.org/course/tensorflow/README.md

 [TensorFlow](https://www.tensorflow.org/) is a technical term often mentioned by AI developers.
 It is the name of a software [library](https://en.wikipedia.org/wiki/Library_(computing)) that is designed for large-scale machine learning.
 The objective of this course is to help readers with only everyday computer experience to grasp its basics as quickly as possible.
 In a few sessions, we hope that readers will attain the necessary background knowledge to access online content intended for TensorFlow practitioners, who are typically full-time developers with extensive programming experience.

-To follow the main sequence, readers are advised to install the Chrome web browser and have a valid credit card that can be temporarily charged $1 in order to get a free [Google cloud](https://cloud.google.com/) account.
+To follow the main sequence, readers are advised to install the [Chrome](https://www.google.com/chrome/) web browser and have a valid credit card that can be temporarily charged $1 in order to get a free [Google Cloud](https://cloud.google.com/) account.

 ## Contents